bordoley/reactive-js/packages/rx/README.md

 # @reactive-js/rx

-Reactive-Js's core reactive and interactive programming API.
+Reactive-Js's core reactive programming API.

 Reactive-Js unifies reactive and interactive programming into a single API, defined by two core interfaces: [ObservableLike](./docs/interfaces/observablelike.md) and [EnumerableLike](./docs/interfaces/enumerablelike.md).
 In addition, basic utilities for safely creating, transforming, and using `ObservableLike` and `EnumerableLike` streams are provided.